Cyb3r-Jak3/cloudflare-utils/documentation/docs/pages-deployments.md

 - `--project-name`: The name of the pages project.
 - `--branch`: The alias you want to remove deployments from.

-Example: `cloudflare-utils --api-token <API Token with Pages:Edit> --account-id <account ID> delete-pages-alias-deployments --project-name <project name> --branch <branch>`
+Example: `cloudflare-utils --api-token <API Token with Pages:Edit> --account-id <account ID> delete-branch-deployments --project-name <project name> --branch <branch>`